If you want to be a savvy trader, you should know how to read earnings reports.

 - 4 How to Read Earnings Reports: The Components of the Quarterly Report

 What Is an Earnings Report?

-This report — which, as the name implies, is filed quarterly — is made public and offers an incredible resource for reviewing the company’s overall performance.
+This report — which, as the name implies, is filed quarterly — can be an incredible resource for reviewing a company’s overall performance.

-If they don’t meet the projected earnings, it can have a negative impact on the company.
-But if they exceed them, it can drive the stock price up.
-This can create great momentum for the stock.
+If the earnings don’t meet the projected target, the company and its stock can take a hit.
+But if they exceed projections, that can drive up the stock price and create momentum.

 So what does this big, important report include?

-A quarterly report might include things like net income, net sales, earnings from operations, and the EPS (earnings per share).
-It also supplies updates of vital financial statements, including the income statement, balance sheet, and cash flow statement.
+A quarterly report might include things like net income, net sales, earnings from operations, and earnings per share (EPS).
+There are also updates to vital financials, including the income statement, balance sheet, and cash flow statement.
 I’ll go into these terms more, later in this post…

-The earnings report might even include a side-by-side comparison so that you can compare the company’s earnings report for this quarter against previous quarters.
+The earnings report might include a side-by-side comparison of the numbers.
+That way, you can compare the company’s earnings report for this quarter against previous quarters.

-But back to the quarterly earnings report.
-It might come with a personalized statement from a higher-up at the company (like the president or CEO) explaining the company’s progress, but sometimes this isn’t included.
+It might come with a statement from the president or chief executive officer explaining the company’s progress.

-Overall, the quarterly report lets potential investors see a snapshot of the company in the past quarter, including the sales, expenses, and overall income.
+Overall, the quarterly report gives a snapshot of the company in the latest quarter.

-For investors, the quarterly earnings report is like a fundamental research bible.
-It’s a great way to help analyze a company’s health.
-Is it a worthwhile investment … or not?
+The quarterly earnings report is a fundamental research bible.
+It’s a great way to help analyze a company’s health and value.

-It’s important to note, though, that the earnings report isn’t the only thing to review.
-A few weeks after, something called the 10-Q filing is released.
-It’s another important report.
+But the earnings report isn’t the only thing to review.
+A few weeks after, something called the 10-Q filing is released…

 As important as the quarterly earnings report is, don’t just take it at its word.

-While there are strict regulations on earnings reports and they’re generally trustworthy, the fact is that companies want to paint themselves in the most positive light.
+While earnings reports are generally trustworthy, the fact is that companies want to paint the most positive pictures of themselves.

-Because of this, they may frame information in such a way that it puts a positive spin on their business even if it’s experiencing some issues.
+Because of this, they may put a positive spin on their business even if it’s experiencing some issues.
 So it’s important to delve deep and also read the Form 10-Q.

-This report is kind of like a cheat-sheet for fact-checking the quarterly earnings report and confirming the cold, hard facts.
+The 10-Q is kind of a cheat sheet for fact-checking the quarterly earnings report and confirming the cold, hard facts.
 It’s also legally required and must be filed with the Securities and Exchange Commission (SEC) every quarter.

 Where the quarterly report can gloss over certain details, the 10-Q presents the information in a very black-and-white way.
-It’s a comprehensive report with details about the data contained in the quarterly earnings report, including the income statement, balance sheet, deficit for stockholders, and information about the company’s cash flow.
+It’s a comprehensive report with details about the data in the quarterly earnings report.
+It elaborates on financials including the income statement, balance sheet, deficit for stockholders, and cash flow.

-This report also includes details about the management’s analysis of the results and addresses risks in the market for the company and any notes about potential legal proceedings.
+It also includes details about management’s analysis of the results and addresses risks in the market and any potential legal proceedings.

 The 10-Q isn’t light reading — these documents are often more than 100 pages.

-It can be appealing to just review the press release for the important points.
-However, the 10-Q is worth reviewing.
-It has a lot more weight because this is the stuff that couldn’t be rearranged or become misleading through careful editing.
+It can be tempting to just read the press release for the important points.
+But the 10-Q is worth reviewing.
+It has a lot more weight because it can’t be rearranged or become misleading through careful editing.
 Put simply, it’s pretty safe to say that these are the real numbers.

 Stock Market Earnings Reports

-The quarterly and annual reports are definitely the superstars of the earnings reports world.
-However, this doesn’t mean they’re the only stock market earnings reports.
+The quarterly and annual reports are definitely the superstars of the earnings report world.
+But this doesn’t mean they’re the only stock market earnings reports.
 Companies can release information about their earnings at other times of the year.

-They might issue press releases detailing earnings they’re angling for some sort of company restructuring or change like an acquisition or sale.
+For example, a company might issue a press release if it’s angling for some sort of restructuring or change, like an acquisition or sale.

 Ah, earnings season: the most wonderful time of the year!

-Actually, the phrase ‘earnings season’ is a bit misleading since there are actually several of them throughout the year.
+The term ‘earnings season’ is a bit misleading, since there are actually several of them throughout the year.

 Remember, a company technically has 45 days following the close of the quarter to make the filing.
-In reality, the big wave of quarterly earnings reports releases occurs the month following the end of the most recent fiscal quarter.
+In reality, the big wave of quarterly earnings reports occurs in the month following the end of the most recent fiscal quarter.

-So if the fiscal quarter ends in December, March, June, and September, the earnings season(s) are January, April, July, and October.
+Since companies’ fiscal quarters usually end in December, March, June, and September, the earnings seasons are in January, April, July, and October.